-In the House Committee hearing, proponent testimony was provided by representatives of APTA, the Rooks County Health Center, and the University of Kansas Medical Center (KUMC) Physical Therapy and Rehabilitation Science Program.
+In the House Committee hearing, proponent testimony was provided by representatives of the Kansas State Chapter of APTA, the Rooks County Health Center, and the University of Kansas Medical Center (KUMC) Physical Therapy and Rehabilitation Science Program.
 The proponents generally stated the bill would help address the challenges of licensure portability for PTs and PT assistants and improve patient access to physical therapy services in Kansas by giving eligible licensees in compact states an easier and faster alternative to traditional licensure, while retaining safeguards to protect the public.

 The APTA representative noted 30 states have enacted legislation to participate in the Compact, and 20 of those have already begun issuing compact privileges, including all states surrounding Kansas.
 The Rooks County Health Center representative noted the particular benefit of Compact membership in addressing workforce shortages in rural areas of Kansas.
 The KUMC representative stated the Compact would provide opportunities for physical therapy graduates to obtain licensure, which would allow them to practice across state lines in other compact states.
-Written-only proponent testimony was provided by representatives of APTA and the Federation of State Boards of Physical Therapy.
+Written-only proponent testimony was provided by representatives of the Kansas State Chapter of APTA and the Federation of State Boards of Physical Therapy.